Gzy1112/PR_Code/README.md

 #  Datasets
+Three new datasets for the video-text compositional reasoning task can be seen in /datasets.
+The output of MLLM in the stage of modality mapping can be seen in /datasets.

 ## Visual Genome Relation & Attribution Datasets
 The VG-Relation and VG-Attribution datasets are simple to use.
 For instance: